KenMan79/react-best-practices/deep-dives/redux-orm.md

 ### Updates

 Uses an internal state that queues up actions in a "local redux".
 The underlying implementation creates actions that are passed in a reducer-like way.
-These changes are applied immutably, in-sequence to produce a final result.
+These changes are applied immutably and in-sequence to produce a final result.

 ### Managing Relations